urbit/urbit.org/content/docs/userspace/graph-store/sample-application-overview.md

 - [`install.sh`](https://github.com/ynx0/library/blob/master/install.sh) is a script that automates copying the source files into a ship's pier / home desk.

-## How does it achieve its functionality?
+## Implementation Summary

-As seen above, we have created a custom `%graph-store` validator to define our application's schema, and have also created a custom gall agent, called `%library-proxy`, which sends `%graph-store` updates between the host ship and subscribers.
+The project contains a custom `%graph-store` validator tht specifies the application's schema and a custom gall agent, called `%library-proxy`, which sends `%graph-store` updates between the host ship and subscribers.
 The gall agent also generates `%graph-store` updates based on commands and actions that a user issues.
 Commands can only be issued to a proxy by the ship owner, while actions can be issued by any ship, but may fail based on permissions.
 A host ship's `%library-proxy` talks to the subscriber ship's `%library-proxy` through the normal gall app channels (pokes/peeks) to send them any updates that have taken place on the library graph.
 It is the host's responsibility to forward all relevant updates to subscribers